formancehq/stack/sdks/go/docs/PaymentsAccount.md

 ### NewPaymentsAccount

-`func NewPaymentsAccount(id string, createdAt time.Time, provider string, reference string, type_ string, ) *PaymentsAccount`
+`func NewPaymentsAccount(id string, createdAt time.Time, provider Connector, reference string, type_ string, ) *PaymentsAccount`

 NewPaymentsAccount instantiates a new PaymentsAccount object This constructor will assign default values to properties that have it defined,